-Examine the intersection of climate change with human society… Explore the social and cultural impacts of climate change while engaging with stakeholders, community leaders, and policymakers addressing these issues at the local and global levels.
-Spend ample research time on shore in New Zealand on either end of a tall ship sailing voyage throughout its waters.
+Explore the intersection of climate change and human society… Survey the social and cultural impacts of climate change while engaging with stakeholders, community leaders, and policymakers addressing these issues at the local and global levels.
+Take action toward acquiring the climate leadership and communication skills necessary to be an agent of change.
+Engage in guided fieldwork on shore in New Zealand before embarking on a tall ship sailing voyage throughout its coastal waters.

 SEA Semester: Climate & Society

 A humanities and social sciences semester at sea that takes a human-centered approach to solving the challenges presented by global climate change.

 Cruise Track: Christchurch, NZ » Christchurch, NZ // Auckland, NZ » Auckland, NZ

 Destinations: On shore, South Island: Christchurch › Fox Glacier › Aoraki/Mount Cook National Park › Christchurch

 At sea, North Island: Auckland › Bay of Islands › Napier › Great Barrier Island › Auckland

 Sept.
 21 - Oct.
 30: On shore in Woods Hole

 Nov.
 6 - 14: On shore in South Island, New Zealand

 Nov.
 14 - Dec.
 15: At sea